Skip advert

 Advertisement - Article continues below

-If you don’t need the practicality of a hot hatchback, check out our list of best cheap sports cars or our top three used sports cars for £10,000.
+If you don’t need the practicality of a hot hatchback, check out our list of best cheap sports cars or if you want some top-down fun read our list of the best convertibles.
 Read about the best used hot hatchbacks you can buy now below.

 Ford Fiesta ST hatchback review